Bugmark-Simulator/bugmark_simulation/README.md

 1. Go to the exchange `cd ~\src\exchange`
 2. Destroy Database and reconstruct it `bundle exec rails db:drop db:create db:migrate`
 3. Run script reset_scr to reset exchange `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`

+## Setting up Grafana

+1. Test if Grafana is running `systemctl status grafana-server` and if not, start Grafana `sudo systemctl start grafana-server`

+2. Grafana should be available from a browser `http://<hostname>:3030` with username `admin` and password `admin`

+3. Configure a influxDB connection
+  - type: influxDB
+  - Basic Autho (yes)
+  - user: admin
+  - pasword: admin
+  - database: bugm_stats
+  - user: admin
+  - password: admin

+4. Only after you have data in InfluxDB does it make sense to setup a panels because Grafana will only allow you to setup visualizations for existing data.

+5. Create PostgreSQL user for grafana.
+(How to connect to PostgreSQL is described in the helpful commands section below.)
+  - `CREATE USER grafana WITH PASSWORD 'grafana';`
+  - `GRANT SELECT ON ALL TABLES IN SCHEMA public TO grafana;`

+6. Configure PostgreSQL connection
+  - Name: PSQL
+  - Type: PostgreSQL
+  - Host: localhost:5432
+  - Database: bugmark_development
+  - User: grafana
+  - Password: grafana

 ## Running the experiment
 If InfluxDB or Grafana are not running: